HeinPyaeSonePhyo/Robodent/README.md

 - **Treatment management** — add, edit and delete treatments and prices
 - **Patient management** — view, search, edit and delete patients
 - **Appointment management** — view, search and delete bookings

-###  Smart booking rules
+### Appointment Booking Rules

-- Appointments can only be booked on days/hours the dentist is on duty
+- Appointments can only be booked when the selected dentist is scheduled to work
+- The selected appointment time must fall within the dentist's working hours
-- No double-booking: the same dentist can't have two appointments at the same time
+- The same dentist cannot have two appointments at exactly the same time
-- A **1-hour buffer** is enforced between a dentist's appointments
+- A **1-hour time conflict check** is applied between appointments for the same dentist
-- Past dates are rejected
+- Patients cannot book using an invalid/past schedule
-- Sign-up requires a valid date of birth (minimum age 3)
+- Patient registration requires the date of birth to indicate an age of at least 3 years
+- Appointment booking requires the patient to be logged in
+- Appointment booking currently accepts **Gmail addresses only**

 ---